19hours/sg-statutes/Acts/Postal Services Act.md

 (b) to give effect to any direction of the Minister under section 45.

-(2) Where the Postal Authority undertakes the provision of postal services under subsection (1), sections 2, 10, 11, 12, 13, 18 to 23, 27 to 34, 36 to 38, 40 to 44, 57 and 58 shall apply, with the necessary modifications, to the Postal Authority in respect of the provision of such services and the references to public postal licensees in those sections shall be read as references to the Postal Authority.
+(2) Where the Postal Authority undertakes the provision of postal services under subsection (1), sections 2, 10, 10A, 11, 12, 13, 18 to 21, 23, 27 to 34, 36 to 38, 40 to 44, 57 and 58 shall apply, with the necessary modifications, to the Postal Authority in respect of the provision of such services and the references to public postal licensees or postal licensees in those sections shall be read as references to the Postal Authority.

+### Charges and other terms for services provided by Postal Authority

+10A\.—(1) The Postal Authority may make, in relation to any service provided by the Postal Authority under this Act, a scheme or schemes for determining either or both of the following:

+(a) the charges which, except in so far as they are the subject of an agreement between the Postal Authority and a person availing himself of the service, are to be made by the Postal Authority;

+(b) the other terms and conditions which, except as provided, are to be applicable to the service.

+[34/2007 wef 24/08/2007]

+(2) A scheme made under this section may make different provision for different cases or classes of cases determined by, or in accordance with, the provisions of the scheme.

+[34/2007 wef 24/08/2007]

+(3) A charge exigible by virtue of this section may be recovered by the Postal Authority in any court of competent jurisdiction as if it were a simple contract debt.

+[34/2007 wef 24/08/2007]

+(4) A scheme or any amendment thereof made under this section shall come into operation on such date as may be determined by the Postal Authority.

+[34/2007 wef 24/08/2007]

+(5) Nothing in this section shall be construed as prohibiting the Postal Authority from levying any charge or collecting any dues for anything done or any service rendered by reason only of not being incorporated in a scheme and the rates, charges and fees payable to the Postal Authority for any service rendered shall be in accordance with such rates, charges and fees as may, from time to time, be determined by the Postal Authority.

+[34/2007 wef 24/08/2007]

 ## PART III

 POSTAL SERVICES AND SYSTEMS

-### Power to specify documents and terms and conditions for remittance of money
+### Power to specify documents for remittance of money

-11\.
-A public postal licensee may provide for the remittance of any sum of money and may specify the documents to be used in connection with the remittance of money in accordance with any regulations made under this Act.
+11\.—(1) A public postal licensee may provide for the remittance of any sum of money through the post or any electronic or other system established by or among foreign postal administrations and postal licensees.

+(2) A public postal licensee may specify the documents to be used in connection with the remittances under subsection (1).

+[34/2007 wef 24/08/2007]

 ### Documents to be deemed valuable securities